anthxnyy/diffusedbrush-bot/README.md

 - [x] Add safety filter
 - [ ] Implement CLI for GitHub Actions
 - [ ] Automate using GitHub Actions
-- [ ] Create GitHub Action that uses the bot after a Discussion post submission is made
 - [ ] Write documentation and comments
 - [ ] Get trending topics to be used as subjects
 - [ ] Use ChatGPT to generate prompts?
 - [ ] Improve use of keywords
-- [ ] Move from Stability API to ??? with better engine control and features